atscott/is-adrian-going/README.md

 ## Build

-Run `ng build` to build the project.
+Run `grunt build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+You could do `ng build` instead, but it won't regenerate the fortunes list or the service-worker.js file.

 ## Running unit tests